steveninety/svelte-email-tailwind/README.md

 # HEADS UP!

-- Always include the <Head /> component.
+- Always include the `<Head />` component.
 - When using arbitrary Tailwind classes that use multiple values, separate them using underscores (example: p-[0_30px_12px_5px]).
 - In Svelte email components, stick to the designated components if you use Tailwind classes.
-If you need custom HTML, use the <Custom /> component and the "as" property to define the tag.
-This component defaults to a <div>.
+If you need custom HTML, use the `<Custom />` component and the "as" property to define the tag.
+This component defaults to a `<div/>`.
 Tailwind classes on regular html nodes will not be processed.

 ## Author